Accessibility statement for nlg.nhs.uk

 Preparation of this accessibility statement

-This website was last tested on 17 November 2021.
+This website was last tested on 29 January 2024..
 The test was carried out by our trusted agency and staff at NLaG.
-We are awaiting the release of the WGAC 2.2 before carrying out our next audit.

 As our website contains thousands of pages, we selected a sample of pages to test based on average use, volume of traffic, and content type.
 We tested the following pages as they contain our main features used across the site: